 - Cell reselection identifies the cell that the UE should camp on.
-It is based on cell reselection criteria which involves measurements of the serving and neighbour cells: - Intra-frequency reselection is based on ranking of cells; - Inter-frequency reselection is based on absolute priorities where a UE tries to camp on the highest priority frequency available; - An NCL can be provided by the serving cell to handle specific cases for intra- and inter-frequency neighbouring cells; - Black lists can be provided to prevent the UE from reselecting to specific intra- and inter-frequency neighbouring cells; - White lists can be provided to request the UE to reselect to only specific intra- and inter-frequency neighbouring cells; - Cell reselection can be speed dependent; - Service specific prioritisation.
+It is based on cell reselection criteria which involves measurements of the serving and neighbour cells: - Intra-frequency reselection is based on ranking of cells; - Inter-frequency reselection is based on absolute priorities where a UE tries to camp on the highest priority frequency available; - An NCL can be provided by the serving cell to handle specific cases for intra- and inter-frequency neighbouring cells; - Exclude-lists can be provided to prevent the UE from reselecting to specific intra- and inter-frequency neighbouring cells; - Allow-lists can be provided to request the UE to reselect to only specific intra- and inter-frequency neighbouring cells; - Cell reselection can be speed dependent; - Service specific prioritisation; - Slice specific cell reselection information can be provided to facilitate the UE to reselect a cell that supports specific slices.